Annaphysics/MyQuiz/README.md

 .
 The application requests and records the data of the examinee in a database.
 At the same time, a check is made in order to exclude the case of the same contestant being examined a second time.

 .
-The test consists of a certain number of questions which are selected from a database, which is created through the application, at random.
-There is also the possibility for the developer to select the number of questions that will be displayed.
+The test consists of a certain number of questions which are selected from a database, which is created through the application, at random.There is also the possibility for the developer to select the number of questions that will be displayed.

 .
 The number of possible answers varies from question to question.
 Each question, however, will have only one correct answer.